jina-ai/jina/docs/fundamentals/flow/client.md

     client.post('/endpoint')  # empty
 ```

+## Batching Requests

-Especially during indexing a Client often sends thousands of Documents to a `Flow`.
-Those Documents are internally batched into a `Request`.
+Especially during indexing, a Client often sends thousands of Documents to a `Flow`.
+Those Documents are internally batched into a `Request`, providing a smaller memory footprint and faster response times thanks
+to {ref}`callback functions <callback-functions>`.

 The size of these batches can be controlled with the `request_size` keyword.
 The default `request_size` is 100 `Documents`.
 The optimal size will depend on your use case.
 ```python
 from docarray import Document, DocumentArray from jina import Flow, Client